lenoxys/hacklab/docs/00-overview/introduction.rst

     more effective at automating configuration management tasks.
 We will be using both Terraform and Ansible to make configuration changes to the VM-Series firewall in order to illustrate their different capabilities.

-Google Cloud Platform (GCP)
-    Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.

 Amazon Web Services (AWS)
     Amazon Web Services is a subsidiary of Amazon that provides on-demand cloud